notofonts/devanagari/fontbakery/notofonts-NotoSansDevanagariUI-googlefonts-report.md

 subset declarations to METADATA.pb, or by editing the glyphset definitions.</p>
 <ul>
-<li>U+2010 HYPHEN: try adding one of: sundanese, sora-sompeng, kaithi, arabic, kayah-li, hebrew, lisu, coptic, armenian, kharoshthi, syloti-nagri, yi, cham</li>
+<li>U+2010 HYPHEN: try adding one of: kharoshthi, armenian, cham, hebrew, kaithi, kayah-li, syloti-nagri, sora-sompeng, sundanese, yi, lisu, arabic, coptic</li>
 </ul>
 <p>Or you can add the above codepoints to one of the subsets supported by the font: <code>devanagari</code>, <code>latin-ext</code></p>
  [code: unreachable-subsetting]